ByJumperX4/dotfiles/README.md

 Editor : Vim & mousepad

+File manager : Dolphin

 Terminal Emulator : alacritty

-Shell : bash
+Shell : bash with ble.sh

-Some useful details you may want :

 Some useful commands to do in your terminal and shortcuts :